Nicotine replacement therapy: Effectiveness

 Evaluation of NRT in real-world studies produces more modest outcomes than efficacy studies conducted by industry-funded trials.
 The National Health Service (NHS) in England has a smoking cessation service based on pharmacotherapy in combination with counseling support.
 An Action on Smoking and Health (UK) (ASH) report claims that the average cost per life-year gained for every smoker successfully treated by these services is less than £1,000 (below the NICE guidelines of £20,000 per QALY (quality-adjusted life year).
 However, the investment in NHS stop smoking services is relatively low.
 A comparison with treatment costs for illicit drug users shows that £585 million is committed for 350,000 problem drug users compared to £56 million for 9 million users of tobacco.
 This is £6.20 for each smoker, compared to £1,670 per illegal drug user.

 The claims for high efficacy and cost-effectiveness of NRT have not been substantiated in real-world effectiveness studies.
 Pierce and Gilpin (2002) stated their conclusion as follows: "Since becoming available over the counter, NRT appears no longer effective in increasing long-term successful cessation" (p.
 1260).
 Efficacy studies, which are conducted using randomized controlled trials, do not transfer very well to real-world effectiveness.
 Bauld, Bell, McCullough, Richardson and Greaves (2009) reviewed 20 studies on the effectiveness of intensive NHS treatments for smoking cessation published between 1990 and 2007.
 Quit rates showed a dramatic decrease between 4-weeks and one year.
 A quit rate of 53% at four weeks fell to only 15% at one year.
 Younger smokers, females, pregnant smokers and more deprived smokers had lower quit rates than other groups.

 The efficacy for each of the formulations alone (lozenges, nasal spray, gum, and transdermal patch) to aid in smoking cessation is equal.
 Efficacy increases 15% to 36% with combining treatments such as gum and lozenges.
 Higher doses increase the chance of stopping smoking for a period of six months and more.
 For patches, the most efficient doses were 25 mg worn over 16 hours or 21 mg worn over 24 hours.
 The evidence suggests that 4 mg nicotine gum leads to higher quit rates compared with 2 mg in heavy smokers.
+Prescription nicotine replacement therapy is associated with higher odds of quit success, whereas over-the-counter NRT was not associated with higher quit success.